mirzakopic/api-syncagent/docs/publish-resources.md

 applied again.
 This allows the Sync Agent to change defaults and also allows the service owner to make changes to the naming rules without breaking existing objects.

-Since we do not want to store metadata on the platform side, we instead rely on label selectors on the local objects.
+Since we do not want to store metadata on the kcp side, we instead rely on label selectors on the local objects.
 Each object on the service cluster has a label for the remote cluster name, namespace and object name, and when trying to find the matching local object, the Sync Agent simply does a label-based search.